top of page

 • May 8

-• 1 min read
+• 4 min read

-Updated: May 8
+Updated: Oct 8

 It sometimes seems obvious which projects will have a good Return on Investment.
 Other times, it is less clear or you have too many competing options.
 At that point, it makes sense to take a step back and explore what other options you might have to address your current dilemma.

-Step in the meta-problem
+Step in the Meta-Problem Method

 Illustrative Example